cs207-project-group4/cs207-FinalProject/docs/implementation.rst

 .. image:: img/Variable.png

 It contains two main attributes : ``data`` and ``gradient``.
+The `data` attribute stores the value of the function computed so far.
+The `gradient` attribute contains **the value of the derivative of this node with respect to the input node**.
+It is defined for every variable but note that in the reverse mode, the `gradient` attribute is only accessible on the output node, we'll develop this further.

 In each block, the input ``Variable`` brings the information from the previous data and gradients computed and propagates the data and gradient flow forward.

 For exemple, taking the previous example : Var2.data will be the numpy array resulting from the sequence of operations ``Block2(Block1(Var.data))``